Skip to content

 Good to know:

 • At your publicly-funded consultation you will be scored for publicly-funded treatment using the fertility Clinical Priority Assessment Criteria (CPAC) system that gives you a score out of a 100.
+This CPAC score can only be done by a fertility specialist - at least 65 points are needed to qualify.

 • You can also access privately-funded treatment while on the waiting list for publicly-funded treatment.
 You are only removed from the waiting list if you achieve a successful pregnancy.